mkarneim/pojobuilder/README.md

 Please note that the factory method must be *public* and *static*.
 For a factory method with parameters you have to specify a mapping from the parameters to the corresponding POJO properties by using the @PropertyNames annotation.

+Have a look at ["samples/src/generated/java/samples/with/factory/ContactBuilder.java"] to see the generated source code.

 License
 -------